sporeprotocol/dob-decoder-standalone-server/README.md

 The `code_hash` location type requires user to compile out all of interested decoder RISC-V binaries in advance, and then, place them into project's decoder cache directory (in `code_hash_<hash>.bin` format).
 In contrast, the `type_id` location type has no extra demands, since these sort of decoder binaries have been already deployed into on-chain decoder cells which the project will automatically download from and persist into cache directory (in `type_id_<hash>.bin` format).

+## Render cache

+Considering the immutability of Spore and Cluster cell, the DNA string in Spore cell is immutable as well, so the rendering result of DNA is indeed immutable at the same time.

+Rendering output can be stored in cache directory for shorting down server response time for the same decoding requests, which is marked [here](https://github.com/sporeprotocol/dob-decoder-standalone-server/blob/master/settings.toml#L17).

 ## Launch JsonRpc server

 Running a JsonRpc server requires project to be built under feature `standalone_server` opened, which is marked in [default](https://github.com/sporeprotocol/dob-decoder-standalone-server/blob/master/Cargo.toml#L27).